University of Massachusetts Lowell Marching Band

-The University of Massachusetts Lowell Marching Band has about 120 members and is directed by Daniel Lutz and assisted by Debra-Nicole Huber.
+The University of Massachusetts Lowell Marching Band has about 120 members and is directed by Debra-Nicole Huber and assisted by Justin Mitnik.
 The band acts as an exhibition band for the University of Massachusetts Lowell, performing for the Massachusetts Instrumental and Choral Conductors Association (MICCA), New England Scholastic Band Association (NESBA) and other shows throughout Massachusetts, New Hampshire and Connecticut.
 The band also frequently performs at events on campus and in surrounding communities, including parades.

 In recent years, it has performed hits from classic rock, latin, and jazz artists such as Queen, Led Zeppelin, The Beatles, Chase, Pat Metheny, Sting, The Who, Rush, Meet The Flintstones, and Chick Corea.
 The brass and woodwind music is arranged by Lutz and the percussion music is arranged by Jim Morris.